pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm-install.md

 1. Choose the deployment [guidelines](https://docs.pachyderm.com/{{ config.pach_branch }}/deploy-manage/deploy/){target=_blank} that apply to you:
     * **Find the deployment page that applies to your Cloud provider** (or custom deployment, or on-premises deployment).
-    It will help list the various installation prerequisites, and Kubernetes deployment instructions that fit your own use case:
+    It will help list the various installation prerequisites, and deployment instructions (Kubernetes, PostgreSQL, Object Store, IdP etc...) that fit your own use case.

          For example, if your Cloud provider is Google Cloud Platform, follow the **Prerequisites** and **Deploy Kubernetes** sections of the [deployment on Google Cloud Platform](https://docs.pachyderm.com/{{ config.pach_branch }}/deploy-manage/deploy/google-cloud-platform/#google-cloud-platform){target=_blank} page.

-    * Additionally, those instructions will help you configure the various elements (object store, postgreSQL instance, secret names...) that relate to your deployment needs.
-Those parameters values will **be specified in your YAML configuration file** as follows.
+    * Additionally, those instructions will help identify the configuration parameters needed.
+Those parameter values will **be set in your YAML configuration file** as follows.

 ### Edit a Values.yaml File

 Create a personalized `my_pachyderm_values.yaml` out of this [example repository](https://github.com/pachyderm/pachyderm/tree/{{ config.pach_branch }}/etc/helm/examples){target=_blank}.
 Pick the example that fits your target deployment and update the relevant values according to the parameters gathered in the previous step.

-Please refer to this section to [understand Pachyderm's main configuration values (License Key, IdP configuration, etc...)](#read-before-any-install-or-upgrade-pachyderm-configuration-values-and-platform-secrets) and how you can provide them hard-coded in your values or by using secrets.
+- Refer to this section to [understand Pachyderm's main configuration values (License Key, IdP configuration, etc...)](#read-before-any-install-or-upgrade-pachyderm-configuration-values-and-platform-secrets) and how you can set them.

-See the reference [values.yaml](../../../reference/helm-values/) for the list of all available helm values at your disposal.
+- See the reference [values.yaml](../../../reference/helm-values/) for the list of all available helm values at your disposal.

 !!!
 Warning
     **No default k8s CPU and memory requests and limits** are created for pachd.
 If you don't provide values in the values.yaml file, then those requests and limits are simply not set.